tvst/coffeebot/README.md

-# ☕️ Coffeebot 🤖
+# ☕️ Coffeebot

+A serverless robot that matches people to have coffee.
+Runs on Google Apps Script (free with GSuite).

+---

-**Greetings, humans!** I understand you enjoy partaking in hot beverages in a social setting, so I am here to assign a random other human to have coffee with you each week.
+🤖 **Greetings, humans!** I understand you enjoy partaking in hot beverages in a social setting, so I am here to assign a random other human to have coffee with you each week.

 ### How this works